wvdakker/gtkterm/README_source.md

 ### GtkTermSerialPort

 The Serial port object which does all communication to the serial port.
 It configures the port based on the port_conf from terminal.
+It has an in- and output stream to communicate with the serial device.

+#### Members
+#### Signals
+#### Main functions

+### GtkTermBuffer

+The buffer is the interface between the serial port and the terminal.
+The buffer receives the data from the serial port and 'translates' it to ASCII or HEX.
+It gets notified from the serial port when nieuw data is recieved.
+After conversion and markup (CR/LF Timestamps) it notifies the terminal which can feed it to the vte.

 #### Members
 #### Signals